Musy67/grain-storage-monitor/README.md

-As of 16th May, 2025, I want to continue integrate MQ-135 gas sensor for gas spoilage detection.
+As of 22nd May, 2025, circuit working is complete.
+A SIM-module awaits to deliver message to the user of the system.